pohldavid/website/content/food/cattle-mans-pie.md

 1. Brown and season the meat.

-2. In an appropriate sided cassserole dish, layer the ingredients in the order listed.
+2. In an appropriate sized cassserole dish, layer the ingredients in the order listed.

-3. Bake at some temperature until bubbly and cheese is melted.
+3. Bake at some temperature (350 ?) until bubbly and cheese is melted.
 JK - maybe bake then add cheese at end???